sigmadeltasoftware/APT-InIt/README.md

 ## Synopsis

-APT-InIt is a Rake-based script for Debian (Mostly Ubuntu) systems which will initialize the system with the necessary modificiations which I, ItWillDo, require to get my development environment up and running.
-These range from basic applications such as the Chromium browser, to shell-scripts with environment variables which I use for my dev env.
+APT-InIt is a Rake-based script which will initialize the system with the necessary modificiations to get my development environment up and running.
+These range from basic applications and Zsh to shell-scripts with environment variables which I use for my dev env.

 Before running any command from the Rake-system, execute following command:

 **NOTE:** Adjust the APT_INIT-variable accordingly.
 ```